Photo ID Required to Vote

 The Virginia Department of Elections (ELECT) is committed to ensuring that every person desiring to participate in the election process has the opportunity and means to do so.
 ELECT will engage any group wishing to participate in efforts to ensure that this goal is met.

 Temporary Identification Documents Information 1 Temporary Identification Documents are provided to Voter Photo ID applicants when an election is less than 21 days away.
 Voters wishing to receive a Temporary Identification Document must complete the entire application process.
-Voters who cast a provisional ballot may apply for a Temporary Identification Document up until 12:00 p.m. on the Friday following the election and from the registration office in which the provisional ballot was cast.
+Voters who cast a provisional ballot may apply for a Temporary Identification Document up until 12:00 noon on the Monday following the election and from the registration office in which the provisional ballot was cast.